Retail Sales in Britain

-Retail sales have been growing strongly in May and June which improved the sentiment regarding the UK economy.
-But they made a bearish turnaround in July, declining by 0.5%.
-Although in August, retail sales increased by 0.7%.
+Retail sales started declining first in June by 0.5%.
+Although in July and August, retail sales increased by 0.7% and 0.3% respectively.
 In September, sales resumed the decline again falling by 0.8% that month.
-November's report showed another big decline by 0.5% for October, but this month they are expected to decline, but we might see yet another positive surprise.
+November's report showed another big decline by 0.5% for October, but this month they are expected to increase by 0.3%.
 Even if that is the case, I don't see a sustained rally if there is a positive surprise today.
 The situation regarding Brexit and global politics remains unfavorable for the GBP.
 Please follow us for live coverage of this event and the impact it might have on the currency explained by experienced analysts.

 <% indicator.indicator_name %>

 <% ssp.ssp_posted_at |date:"HH:mm" %>

 About Retail Sales (MoM) (UK)